aclark2522/WhatsAppReadReceipts/README.md

 #### `setResponse(RestResponse response, Integer statusCode, String body)`
 **Description:**
-Sets the HTTP response code and body for REST responses.
+Sets the HTTP response status code and body for REST responses.

-Used for both success and error handling.
+**Resturns:**
+An updated `RestResponse`.

 ---

 #### `getStatus(String jsonBody)`
 **Description:**
-Parses the incoming JSON payload into a `WhatsAppWebhookWrapper` object and extracts the `Status` inner class instance.
+Parses the incoming JSON payload into a `WhatsAppWebhookWrapper` object and extracts the `Status` data for further processing.

 **Returns:**
 A `Status` instance containing the webhook’s message status details.